ForgeFlow/eficent-odoo-addons/change_management/README.rst

 Change Management
 =================

-Change Management for integrated with Stakeholders Requirements Management
+Change Management for integrated with Stakeholders Requirements Management.

 Insert a project requirement and manage it through the change management.